MartinO55/T3A2-Miguelittos-Pizza-Backend/README.md

 - PostgreSQL – Database

-- Amazon S3 – Cloud Storage for Assets
+- Amazon S3 – While it was expected that there would be assets to store, this proved not to be the case, so this requirement was dropped.

-- Heroku – Deployment Service
+- Heroku & Netlify - Deployment – While Heroku was used to host the Backend ruby on rails server, time constraints meant it became neccessary to deploy the front end with netlify.

 - Bootstrap - HTML & CSS library for structure and styling